 - Foundation Louis Cardahi – LAU Beirut-Byblos, Lebanon (leader of a series of public and private organizations cooperating as Phoenicians’ Route Lebanon in collaboration with the national Ministry of Tourism)

-- Independent Tourist Guides Association of Tunisia, Tunisia (leader of a series of public and private organizations cooperating as Route des Phéniciens – Maghreb in Tunisie)
+- Tunisian Heritage and Environment Association, Tunisia (leader of a series of public and private organizations cooperating as Route des Phéniciens – Maghreb in Tunisie)

-- Association of Croatian Travel Agencies (UNPAH), Croatia (promoter of a croatian network on the Phoenicians’ Route – Fenikanska Ruta, public and private organizations)
+- Multicultur Association, Croatia (promoter of a croatian network on the Phoenicians’ Route – Fenikanska Ruta, public and private organizations)

 - OTIE – Tourism Observatory of European Islands, Italy (Headquarter)